The Sun Goes Down (Thin Lizzy song)

 "The Sun Goes Down" was a single released by Irish hard rock band Thin Lizzy, the last single to be released before they split in 1983.
-It is featured on the group's album from that year, Thunder and Lightning.
+It is featured on the group's album from that year, Thunder and Lightning, and it has been referred to as a ballad.

 Television performances

 On 26 January 1983, the song was performed live for the first time during a concert in Hitchin, which was broadcast simultaneously on television and radio for the BBC's "Sight and Sound in Concert".
 This show also marked the debut of guitarist John Sykes.
 Two days later, the band performed the song on the British TV music show The Tube, along with "Cold Sweat" and "The Boys Are Back in Town".

 Single

 The song was written by Phil Lynott and Darren Wharton, and Lynott said at the time, "I think that one is a nice note to go out on.
 I can see it being played on the radio and fully believe it has great chart potential."
 The single entered the UK charts on 6 August 1983, reaching No. 52.

 There was no official promotional video with the single as the record company had decided it was too expensive.
 The band began work on editing video clips of live performances to accompany the song but this was abandoned when it was clear that the single's chart performance did not merit the effort.